remla25-team15/model-training/README.md

 # Training

+Before proceeding with training, please make sure you have the API key in the correct location, i.e. `secrets/sa_key.json`.
 You can either run the training locally or using a docker container.
 Skip to [Training with docker](#training-with-docker) to do it in docker.

 ## Training Locally